MeToo movement in China: Universities

+In universities, young students often do not have the authority to combat assault, so many victims fall silent due to fear of stigmatization and possible impacts on their educational opportunities.
+Oftentimes, perpetrators in colleges and universities had power over their victims.
+After the #MeToo movement, some universities started offering support and preventative measures for students.
+Some included bystander programs which helped educate students on the available resources and ways to prevent sexual assault.
+However, many of these programs lack the ability to change norms at the universities.

 The #MeToo movement began in China in 2017, when Luo Qianqian (罗茜茜) accused Beihang University professor Chen Xiaowu (陈小武) of sexually harassing her in 2004 while she was a PhD candidate.
+She shared her story on Weibo from the United States and the post went viral on state and social media.
 On the Chinese question-and-answer site Zhihu, Luo saw other former students discussing Chen's improper behaviour (including sexual assault and forced alcohol consumption); one former student had recorded proof of harassment.
 Luo then contacted the president of the Beihang Alumni Association to accuse Chen publicly.
 Xiao Qiqi’s hashtag #MeToo on the microblogging platform Weibo attracted more than 2.3 million views, and the university removed Chen from his teaching position.
+Later, the university removed him from his position as the Vice director and he was removed from the Changjiang scholars.
+Additionally, the Ministry of Education committed to creating systems to stop sexual assault on campuses.
 China Daily praised the university's actions, and encouraged students to continue exposing abusive educators.
+This was the first #MeToo event that gained substantial media attention.
+Other sexual assault victims began using social media to share their stories.
+This event also included open letters that students signed which limited censorship.
+Additionally, other students and professors began to share their support for Lou Quianqian and others who have experienced sexual assault.

 As the #MeToo movement attracted public attention, Li Tingting's partner Xiao Meili wrote an open letter denouncing the lack of investigation of sexual harassment on Chinese university campuses.
 Meili suggested that universities offer education on sexual harassment to students, staff, and faculty with public lectures, hire investigators; and establish hotlines for students to report sexual harassment to school officials.